prasannakumar2012/deep_reinforcement_learning/README.md

 # Deep Reinforcement Learning Algorithms
 This repository contains implementations of various deep reinforcement learning algorithms completed as part of the Spring 2017 offering of CS 294-112, [UC Berkeley's Deep Reinforcement Learning course](http://rll.berkeley.edu/deeprlcoursesp17/).

-*Disclaimer: The code contained in this repository may or may not relate to coursework in future offerings of CS 294-112.
-The implementations here are provided for educational purposes only; if you are a student in the course, I highly suggest attempting the problems yourself.*

 ## Dependencies
 The dependencies of the algorithms include: